**BOTHY BALLAD COMPETITIONS**

 The Festival competitions take place on Saturday afternoon from 2pm.
 The Men and Women’s Traditional Singing competitions run simultaneously and are then followed by the Bothy Ballad competition.
-All the singing competitions will be held this year in the downstairs room of the Old Town Hall (clock tower).
 See below for guidelines on song selection.
-The winner of the Bothy Ballad competition automatically goes forwards to be entered in the Elgin “Champion of Champions” Competition which takes place in February 2019.
-Our traditional singing judges this year are Kevin and Ellen Mitchell and our bothy ballad judge is Allan Taylor.
+The winner of the Bothy Ballad competition automatically goes forwards to be entered in the Elgin “Champion of Champions” Competition which takes place in the following February each year.
+Our traditional singing judges are usually also guests.

 We wish our entrants the very best of luck but most importantly, enjoy yourselves!
 The winner of each category will be invited to perform their winning song or tune in the Saturday evening concert; a great opportunity to play to an appreciative audience.